Hunter College High School: Academics

 Hunter students win many honors and awards during their high school careers, including numerous scholastic writing awards.
 Hunter wins approximately 23% of all New York State Scholastic Art and Writing Awards.
 74 members of the Class of 2013 (38%) were National Merit or National Achievement Scholarship Semifinalists.
 Of particular fame are the winners of the Regeneron Science Talent Search (formerly Intel and Westinghouse STS), of which Hunter has had four: Amy Reichel in 1981, Adam Cohen ('97, now a professor in the Chemistry and Physics Departments at Harvard) in 1997, David L.V.
 Bauer ('05) in 2005, and Benjy Firester ('18) in 2018.
-In addition, two of New York State's four 2005 Presidential Scholars were Hunter College High School seniors.
-Sandra Fong ('08) represented the United States in the 2008 Summer Olympics held in Beijing.
-She competed in the rifle shooting competition.

 Publicly available data indicate that Hunter has both the highest average SAT score and the highest average ACT score of any school in the United States, public or private, though complete data is needed to be conclusive.
 For the graduating class of 2012, the average SAT score was a 2207.
 The class of 2013 averaged 2200 on the test and the class of 2016 averaged 2208.
 The class of 2013 scored an average of 32.6 on the ACT.

 Extracurricular activities

-Hunter offers many extra- and co-curricular offerings for a small school: 32 varsity teams, 14 co-curricular organizations, five music groups, four theater groups, student government, 22 publications and over 130 clubs.
 Clubs are diverse in their topics, and include politics, film, music, and knitting.
 Clubs and organizations at Hunter are all student-run, with faculty members as advisers.
 During club open house, members of the student body have the opportunity to spend their lunch time meeting representatives of clubs.
-The school publishes a list of clubs available in this footnote’s link.
+The school publishes a list of clubs available in this footnote's link.

-Student government

-The General Organization (G.O.) represents the student body.
-The executive board is composed of tenth through twelfth graders, elected by the student body, and includes a president, administrative vice president, activities vice president, treasurer, publicity secretary, and recording secretary.
-These officers organize school activities and communicate with the administration and faculty, frequently becoming involved in school policy.
-The G.O. organizes school-wide events such as Spirit Day, a school-wide outdoor recreation day usually held in October, and Carnival, held at the end of the school year.

-Term Councils are grade governing bodies.
-They elect two senators for each grade who share their concerns with the G.O.
-They also plan grade-wide events such as dances and fundraisers, as well as the Semiformal and Prom.